ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 ### Opaque Predicates / Junk Code

 I ran into several issues trying to remove the opaque predicates.
 Firstly, legitimate instructions get interwoven with the opaque predicates / junk code.
-Based off of the few functions I had looked at when I originally tried to remove them, it sufficed to simply erase the entire effected block by filling it with nops.
+Based off of the few functions I had looked at when I originally tried to remove them, it sufficed to simply erase the entire affected block by filling it with nops.
 I later found out the consequences of doing this, so I had to change my strategy.

 ```
 44. 0 xdu    [ds.2:(%var_B4.4{85}+#3.4)].1, %var_4C.4{68} ; 4332CA u=ds.2,sp+18.4,(GLBLOW,GLBHIGH) d=sp+80.4  <-------------------legit instruction thats getting removed!